JamesMcMinn/Thesis-Revisions/readme.md

 - [X] [Move background to Chapter 2](https://github.com/JamesMcMinn/Thesis-Revisions/commit/0ddfbef650b437a06146bfb8f61161fba4c72b2c)
 - [X] [Make it clear that this is done in a streaming manner - not offline](https://github.com/JamesMcMinn/Thesis-Revisions/commit/4661dedefedf9cd9784b16f2433548e14e341f40)
 - [X] [Discuss user description terms and subjective nature / drift](https://github.com/JamesMcMinn/Thesis-Revisions/commit/2e2558174b1860bab957edc58765fcc7f8426477)
-- [ ] 5.4.3: Explain that quality scores are only filters, they server no other purpose
-- [ ] 5.4.4: Link back to S_HQ and S_LQ in 5.3.1
+- [X] 5.4.4: Link 5.3.1 back to Q_d to make it clear what it is showing
 - [ ] Discuss different trends shown table 5.9
 - [ ] More example output and scores
 - [ ] Discuss if technique could be transferred to other areas